 Get It While They’re Open

 Winter is HUGE here, literally!
 They get snow IN JUNE which means their mountain bike season is incredibly short.
-Typically, they’re only open on Saturdays/Sundays through July and August from 10 am – 6 pm.
+For 2024, you can access their trail network starting July 1st but if you want a bump up to the top, currently the only days they’ll run the lift is from July 19th-21st for the Pomerelle Pounder race.
 If that doesn’t feel long enough, you can always do a lap via the route we talked about above before the day starts.
 One additional point is that they have a fixed grip chair so the ride up takes about fifteen minutes.
 With how challenging the terrain is, this longer ride is appreciated to get your mind right for the next hit of awesome.
 And one last point, don’t forget to bring your bike.

 A Small Taste Of Our Adventure [Video]